nalgeon/tryxinyminutes/try/ripgrep/index.md

 -   `-a` (`--text`) to search binary files;
 -   `-L` (`--follow`) to follow symlinks.

-ripgrep also allows you to override the ignored paths from `.gitignore` with `.ignore` files.
+ripgrep allows you to override the ignored paths from `.gitignore` with `.ignore` files.
 See the [official guide](https://github.com/BurntSushi/ripgrep/blob/master/GUIDE.md#automatic-filtering) for details.

 ### File globs